 Introduction to Machine LearningThe course will introduce the foundations of learning and making predictions from data.
 We will study basic concepts such as trading goodness of fit and model complexity.
 We will discuss important machine learning algorithms used in practice, and provide hands-on experience in a course project.
 VVZ Information is available here.

-- The exam will take place on a computer.
+- The exam will be an auto-multiple-choice exam on paper (as last year).
 Please inform us about any special request regarding a disability.

 - In the first week’s tutorial sessions on 26.
 February, we will offer a review session of required background material for the course.
 This will include a short recap of linear algebra, multivariate analysis and probability theory.

 - For programming background, we recommend knowing Python.
 For those without experience in it, check out this Python tutorial.

 - Access to the files and Zoom calls and recordings of the tutorial and Q&A are password protected.
 To obtain the password you need to be inside the ETH network and click here.
 To establish a VPN connection click here.

 - We have set up forum on Piazza.
 Please use this for questions regarding the course material, projects and organization.